 Products We Used To Keep Ourselves Safe When Cleaning Out Our Home

 Dr. Jack Thrasher’s site (he is the toxicologist that we worked with.
-His site is a little old-school but there is a TON of information there!
-In some ways, I like it better than the Surviving Mold site.
-You just have to patiently wade though the site design flaws.)
+There is a TON of information on this site!
+In some ways, I like it better than the Surviving Mold site.)

 Microbalance Health Products is a wealth of information!
 If you want to get your home and body healthy, start here!